 Most of the time, the same 2-4″ ribbon will work best, but you may also be able to use a thinner ribbon if your tree is quite small.

 And finally, as you are adding your ribbon, you may need to go a bit less diagonally just because there isn’t as much area on the tree to work with.

 I hope you find these tips helpful!
 I know they’ve been a gamechanger for me when it comes time to decorate the Christmas tree!

 Just hit the play button below to watch the full video tutorial.
 It takes you step-by-step through adding ribbon to your Christmas tree.

 More Christmas tree decorating tips I think you’ll like:

 I’d love for you to pin this post on Pinterest!

-Google Web Story: Best Way To Put Ribbon on a Christmas Tree
+Google Web Story: How to Add Ribbon to a Christmas Tree